 You can break it down into a two-step process if that helps: First, divide the amount of the solute by the amount of the whole solution to get a “parts per 1” measurement for the concentration.

 From this point, you’re simply multiplying by 1,000,000 to change it into a PPM measurement, or alternatively (if it’s better suited to the concentration you’re working with) you could multiply by 100 to turn it into a percentage, or 1,000,000,000 to turn it into a parts per billion (PPB) value.
 Just remember that you need to keep the same units, and the process is simple.

-Very dilute aqueous solutions exhibit a density close to 1.00 grams per milliliter.
-The volume of the solution in milliliters is equal to the mass of the solution in grams.
+- Very dilute aqueous solutions will exhibit a density close to 1.00 grams per milliliter.
+In these cases, the volume of the solution in milliliters is equal to the mass of the solution in grams.
 Thus, the units of grams and milliliters of such solutions become interchangeable.
 The equation for determining ppm then simplifies to:

 - ppm = (milligrams of solute) / (liters of solution).

 About the Author